Graduate School of Education

 Senior Manager, Stanford Digital Learning Initiative, GSE Dean's Office Operations

-BioFor over 10 years, I have worked in the fields of international relief, development, and conflict resolution, building capacity in Eastern Europe, the Balkans, South Africa, Rwanda, Sudan, Iraq, Afghanistan, and Pakistan, as well as educating students in the U.S. and other Western countries who aspire to work in these fields.
+BioFor over 15 years, I have worked in the fields of international relief, development, and conflict resolution, building capacity in Eastern Europe, the Balkans, South Africa, Rwanda, Sudan, Iraq, Afghanistan, and Pakistan, as well as educating students in the U.S., Europe, and other countries who aspire to work in these fields.

 I've worked as an academic and filmmaker, creating educational documentaries on liberation movements around the world, which I've then used with university students in my classrooms.
 I've had several programs distributed by the Discovery Channel, which has been rewarding, but what has been especially remarkable to me is the response of my students.
 I've come to appreciate the power of narrative and immediacy of film to transform students' perceptions of the world and their place in it.

-I also focus on interactivity.
-On top of narrative and immediacy, I've built programs that draw students into the learning experience through exploration and interaction - with a dynamically shifting experience based on student choice and response.
+Along with an emphasis on narrative and immediacy, I've built interactive programs that draw students into learning through exploration and discovery - with a dynamically shifting experience based on student choice and response.
+I've also developed learning programs featuring advanced multiplayer simulations with both live and online interaction.

-I'm continuing this work at Stanford.
-My focus now is using new media and technology to bring university students in the U.S. and other high-income Western Countries into extended contact with students in fragile states and zones of conflict, measuring advances in learning and shifts in attitude through qualitative and quantitative methods.
+I am continuing this work here at Stanford.
+My focus now is on using new media and technology to bring university students in the U.S. and other high-income countries into extended contact with counterpart students in fragile states and zones of conflict to address complex problems that no single country can solve on its own.
+As students work collaboratively to address these "wicked" problems, we measure advances in learning and shifts in attitude through qualitative and quantitative methods.

 This is an extraordinary time for those who use media and technology in teaching and learning.
 Blended in smart combinations, especially with traditional in-person learning, the new tools we have are powerful: